LiteObject/demo-cdn-with-nginx/README.md

 So in summary, this line is configuring the Docker container to start the nginx web server process on container startup, and run it in the foreground for easier logging and debugging.

+## Build the image

+    docker build -t my-cdn .

+The `-t` flag tags the image, in this case with the name `my-cdn`.
+Tagging the image allows it to be easily referred to later, for example when running a container from the image.

+this command is building a Docker image using the instructions in the Dockerfile in the current directory, and tagging the resulting image as
+`my-cdn`.
+This allows the image to then be run as a container using `docker run my-cdn` for example.

+## Run the container

+    docker run -d -p 8080:80 --name local-cdn my-cdn

+`-d` runs the container in detached/background mode so it doesn't block the terminal

+`-p 8080:80` publishes port 80 inside the container to port 8080 on the host machine, so traffic on 8080 will be forwarded to the Nginx server inside

+`--name local-cdn` names the container "local-cdn" for easy reference later

+`my-cdn` specifies the image name to use, which was tagged when building

 ## Explain nginx.conf

 ```conf